Mast Cell Activation Syndrome (MCAS)

 None of these diet interventions are meant to be a long-term solution; however, variations of the diets may be long-term to keep symptoms at bay.

-Working with a dietitian is recommended to avoid over-restriction, proper nutrition and decrease the possibility of developing food anxiety.
+Working with a dietitian is recommended to avoid over-restriction, proper nutrition, and decrease the possibility of developing food anxiety.

-A low histamine diet is by far the most commonly used and best-studied and been shown to be helpful in asthma, non-responsive celiac disease, headaches, chronic urticaria/hives, and mast cells/histamine implicated in IBS.
+A low histamine diet is by far the most commonly used and best-studied and has been shown to be helpful in asthma, non-responsive celiac disease, headaches, chronic urticaria/hives, and mast cells/histamine implicated in IBS.
 A low FODMAP diet may be used if symptoms are primarily related to digestion/IBS, and the food diary shows these types of foods to be problematic.
 An elemental diet may be used in severe cases or in times of flares.

 Additional MCAS Treatment